 This fresh remake is the lesson in feminism we've always wanted to teach our kids…

 Raise your hand if you grew up reading Little Women by Louisa May Alcott.
 Now, give us a high-five if you’ve seen Greta Gerwig’s film adaptation of the classic.
 Yes, it’s been done many times – inspiring six feature films and 12 television adaptations, to be exact – and yet, it’s still a fresh story that continues to keep us on our toes in our lingering aspiration to leave the world a better place than we found it.
-And if you haven’t seen it yet, we suggest that you round up your girl gang, your daughters, mum, sisters and colleagues (why not your sons and husband too while you’re at it) and head to a cinema near you.
+And if you haven’t seen it yet, we suggest that you round up your girl gang, your daughters, mum, sisters and colleagues (why not your sons and husband, too, while you’re at it) and watch it on streaming services that have this movie.
 In this day and age, it’s never been more important to learn how to pay tribute to strong women and how they navigate life in a world dominated by men.

 The back story